Radio constraint on outflows from tidal disruption events: Method

 \subsection{Radio constraints}

 We constrain the outflow's properties such as velocity $v$ and solid angle $\Omega$ and the CNM density $n$ by using the radio observations.
-As we describe in detail below, the radius of the outflow is approximately estimated by $R\simeq vt$.
+The radius of the outflow is approximately estimated by $R\simeq vt$.
+Strictly speaking, the radius is given not by the outflow velocity $v$ but by the shock velocity, which is slightly larger than $v$.
+This approximation holds even after the outflow starts to decelerate.
+For instance, with a density profile of $n\propto R^{-k}$ ($k<3$), the radius and velocity evolve as $R\propto t^{2/(5-k)}$ and $v\simeq dR/dt$, respectively, which gives $R\simeq [(5-k)/2]vt$.
+These numerical factors do not change our results significantly as long as we take $v$ as a fundamental quantity (instead of $R$).
 Here $t$ is the time measured since the outflow launch.
 Therefore, the synchrotron flux is determined by three key parameters of $v$, $\Omega$, and $n$.
 By substituting $R=vt$ to Eqs. \eqref{eq f nu1} and \eqref{eq f nu2} and setting the flux smaller than the upper limit $F_\nu$ at frequency $\nu$, we constrain the combinations of the parameters for optically thin and the deep-Newtonian phase ($v<v_{\rm DN}$),

 for optically thin and $v>v_{\rm DN}$ case,

 and for the optically thick case,

 where $t_{\rm yr}=t/\rm yr$ and $F_{30\mu\rm Jy}=F_\nu/\rm 30\,\mu Jy$.
 In particular, the velocity is constrained by